awsdocs/aws-elemental-mediapackage-user-guide/doc_source/multi-period.md

    </Period>
    ```

-1. AWS Elemental MediaPackage inserts the `EventStream`, `Event`, and `scte35` tags with additional information into the manifest and surrounds the ad period with a `Period` tag, as shown in the preceding example\.
+1. MediaPackage inserts the `EventStream`, `Event`, and `scte35` tags with additional information into the manifest and surrounds the ad period with a `Period` tag, as shown in the preceding example\.
 MediaPackage groups all adaptation sets before the first ad period into a period, and any subsequent adaptation sets after the ad are grouped into a period, until the next SCTE\-35 marker\.
 Here is a complete manifest example with multiple periods\.
 It uses `SpliceInsert` SCTE\-35 ad markers:
 **Example**

    ```